 Having done this for a really long time and really enjoying a good party, I have a few tips up my sleeve which I hope you will find useful.
-So here are my must haves at any party you may host:
+So here are my top 5 tips:

 Never, ever, ever, under estimate the sense of SOUND for your party.
 This will most definitely set the ambiance of the party.
 I would suggest (if you have money) to invest in a good sound system and find a DJ (I am sure you have at least one friend who has a great ear for music).
 If you’re on a budget, get a popular playlist on Premium Spotify and hook that baby up to your TV.